 DEBATE IS IMPORTANT

-We live in a world which believes to have an uninformed opinion qualifies them to speak, and speak loud.
-But how do we know what is what when freedom of speach is all around us.
-Because more than any time in human history we have the ability to express to a larger public, outside our block our opinions.
-Now to have an opinion one must prepared to have that opinion challenged.
-And the art of challenging is a method of verification of the veracity of the quality of the opinion offered.
-And it is very important for the development of a society where laws, ethics, attitudes determine the quality of life and our very humanity.
+We live in a world where beliefs having an uninformed opinion qualifies them to speak, and speak loud.
+But how do we know what is what when freedom of speech is all around us.
+Because more than any time in human history, we have the ability to express to a larger public, outside our block our opinions.
+Now to have an opinion one must prepare to have that opinion challenged.
+And the art of challenge is a method of verification of the veracity of the quality of the opinion offered.
+And it is very important for the development of a society where laws, ethics, and attitudes determine the quality of life and our very humanity.
 If the opinion that slavery is okay is put forward, it is our human duty to counter it on an intellectual level.
-We must therefore be very serious about how we treat information for the health of a society.
+We must, therefore, be very serious about how we treat information for the health of a society.
 Our advancement is tied to having quality debates to determine which course of action is best.

 IS IT A DEBATE?

 If a discussion is just throwing names at each other for the opinions we offer then it is not really a discussion is it?
 Two people read a book or watched a film or study from the same literary body of work: They are having a debate when they are discussing that material.
 It is not a debate when one interlocutor is studied and the other is feeding off of memes.
 Then why engage in an exchange that has no benefits?
 To teach maybe?
 But if the persons mental conditioning is sub-par all you will do is feed your

 Do you know how to present an argument?
 Well if you are like 99% of the planet that means no you do not.
 What people consider a debate is really just a battle of opinions.
 For example, you say 9/11 was a hoax and someone replies, “I cannot believe you believe that nonsense”. or someone says “The ancient Egyptians were African people” and someone replies “No they were not black”.
 The responses are not counterarguments.